The NaPA research

 Flügelfallen in Blühstreifen

-Vane-traps are located in flowering strips as well as at 10, 50 and 100 meters from the field edge/flower strip in agricultural fields
+Vane traps were located in flowering strips as well as at 10, 50 and 100 metres from the field edge in agricultural fields

 Pitfall traps